jamesralston64/T_9-Texting-Replica/README.md

 the valid english words represented by the input sequence of numbers.

-This program implements the dictionary in two seperate ways, using a HashTable and using a PrefixTree.
+This program implements the dictionary in two seperate ways, using a HashTable and using a TrieTree.
 The speed of each implementation is recorded to find out which implementation is the faster of the two.